-Get your hands on the right Clothing
+Get your hands on the right clothing

 Mountain Biking necessary equipment

 Helmet (mandatory): the helmet is an absolute prerequisite for your safety in the bike park.
-We strongly recommend the full-face helmet, as it easily ensures the best protection in case of falls.
+We strongly recommend the full-face helmet, as it quickly ensures the best protection in case of falls.
 No question: I always wear a helmet, both in competition and in training.
 You should do it too!

 Visor: Equally important is a visor that protects your whole field of vision.

-Elbow and knee pads: They protect you from cuts and scratches and also serve as impact protection at the places that are particularly exposed, namely elbow and knee.
+Elbow and knee pads: They protect you from cuts and scratches and also serve as impact protection at the places that are particularly exposed, namely the elbow and knee.

 Chest protection: Not compulsory but highly recommended as additional protection for the back and upper body.

 Gloves: They give you more grip on the brakes and protect you when falling at the same time from any cuts.
-In a fall, you land usually first on the hands, so you should ensure appropriate coverage.
+In a fall, you usually land first on the hands, so you should ensure appropriate coverage.

 Flats or Clipless pedals?

 We will advise you to go for clipless pedals.
-The fact that the shoe is “clicked” by a plate on the sole of the pedals, there is a better connection between the foot and bicycle.
+The fact because the shoe is “clicked” by a plate on the sole of the pedals, there is a better connection between the foot and the bicycle.
 You are much safer on the pedals and do not slip off the pedal due to moisture.

-If you want to learn more on this topic you can check out our article on if mountain bikes come with pedals or not and why.
+If you want to learn more on this topic, you can check out our article on if mountain bikes come with pedals or not and why.

 Become a Biking expert

-Using these little tricks you can achieve perfection.
+Using these little tricks, you can achieve perfection.
 From experience, I can say that this process is accelerated significantly if you take part in skills training.